Francois-v3/CDNBoxd/README.md

-      "proto": "http:" ou "https:", default protocol for this CDNBox (default to "https:"), "isns": is this CDNBox is a DNS server (default to false), "cname": serve CNAME record instead of A or AAAA, (default to false), "penal": default value of global bandwith saturation indicator, default to 100.
-Will be increased if BW saturated.
+      "proto": "http:" ou "https:", default protocol for this CDNBox (default to "https:"), "isns": is this CDNBox is a DNS server (default to false), "cname": serve CNAME record instead of A or AAAA, (default to false), "penal": (obsolete) value returned by /cdn/penalite, default to 100.
       "ishttp": is this CDNBox serve HTTP (other than CDNBoxd trafic itself), "status": initial HTTP trafic status (on/off),
       "targetbw": target bandwith for this node,